One of the things that really impresses visitors to the UAE is the beautiful Dubai and Abu Dhabi architecture.

 As the architecture of Abu Dhabi draws more attention, it will no doubt also draw more creative minds to add to the engineering beauty.

-What's your favorite Abu Dhabi architecture?
+What's your favorite scene in Abu Dhabi architecture?